jimmielin/KPP.jl/README.md

 > Shen, L., D.J.
 Jacob, M. Santillana, X. Wang, and W. Chen, An adaptive method for speeding up the numerical integration of chemical mechanisms in atmospheric chemistry models: application to GEOS-Chem version 12.0.0, Geophys.
 Model Dev.
 Discuss., https://doi.org/10.5194/gmd-2019-2792019, in review, 2019.

+Experimental features will also leverage `ModelingToolkit.generate_jacobian` to take the symbolic Jacobian, which can greatly improve performance.
+This is a work-in-progress.

 ## Feature description
 TBD